dfinity/motoko/design/StableRegions.md

 The region system detects this case by measuring the zero-sized stable memory during its initialization.

-##### Version 1 migration: Version 1 stable memory *as* region 0 in Version 2.
+##### Version 1 migration.

+Migrating version 1 stable memory renames it as "region 0" in Version 2.

-To migrate from version 1, we must perserve existing data.
+Critically, to migrate from version 1, we must perserve existing data, but reorganize it slightly.

 In effect, all existing data will retain its logical order as (pre-allocated) region 0.